How to Build a Business Directory Website: 5 Key Steps That Work in 2025

 • Feature development:

-• Add community features like Q&A or forums
+• Add community features like Q&A forums or expert advice sections

 • Business model evolution: